 Any primary or secondary student with an interest in geography is welcome to compete.
-Students must be enrolled in a primary or secondary school and not have already graduated high school at the time they take the Championships Qualifying Exam or compete in the Regional Quiz Tournament.
-Students who graduate between the time they take the Exam or compete in the RQT and the next IGB Asian championships may still compete at the next Asian Championships, as well as at the subsequent IGB World Championships.
+Students must be enrolled in a primary or secondary school and not have already graduated high school at the time they take the Qualifying Exam or compete in the Regional Finals tournament.
+Students who graduate between the time they take the Exam or compete in the Regional Finals and the next IGB Asian championships may still compete at the next Asian Championships.

 2. Which age divisions can students compete in?

-Within Asia, the International Geography Bee consists of 3 Age Divisions, defined as follows for the 2017-2018 school year (these correspond to the International History Bee and Bowl’s Age Divisions within Asia):
+Within Asia, the International Geography Bee consists of 4 age divisions, defined as follows for the 2022-23 school year (these correspond to the International History Bee and Bowl’s age divisions within Asia):

--Middle School (for students born on 1 September 2003 and later)
+-Elementary (for students born from 1 September, 2010 and later)

 3. If I am a citizen of a country where I do not live or attend school, can I compete in the geographic division of IGB that corresponds to the country of my citizenship?
 Can I compete in multiple divisions?